wazo-platform/wazo-platform.org/content/blog/introducint-wazotester.md

 Or from our repository [wazo-tester](https://github.com/wazo-platform/wazo-tester) using `make venv`, entering the environment with `source venv/bin/activate` and then running `make setup`. `wazotester` is then run within the python3 virtual environment.

-## Preparing a testing envioronment
+## Preparing a testing environment

-The best way to try wazotester is with the Wazo C4 is to run Wazo C4 from our repository [wazo-kamailio-config](https://github.com/wazo-platform/wazo-kamailio-config) using `Docker` with `docker-compose` which runse different containers defined in the `docker-compose.yaml` file.
+The best way to try wazotester is with the Wazo C4 is to run Wazo C4 from our repository [wazo-kamailio-config](https://github.com/wazo-platform/wazo-kamailio-config) using `Docker` with `docker-compose` which runs different containers defined in the `docker-compose.yaml` file.

 ## Running tests